Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 "We will make this undertaking our personal joint venture," she assured taking him by the arm.

-Isabella la Gaya linked arms with Constable Twittering and steered him toward Lottie's Larder where Charlotte Fitzroy, owner and culinary artist, was setting out a display of delectable consumables.
+Isabel la Gaya linked arms with Constable Twittering and steered him toward Lottie's Larder where Charlotte Fitzroy, owner and culinary artist, was setting out a display of delectable consumables.

 FOR THE TAKING (Episode 55)